 Cancer diagnosis and the waiting game

 You want answers fast, right?
 Course you do.
 Waiting makes you think the worst.

 But doctors might want you to have several different tests, and you might need to wait for the results.
 It’s not easy, but it’s important the diagnosis is right – and you can always chat to your doctor or nurse if you’re feeling nervous.

 It’s important that you’re listened to, so if you don’t think you’re being taken seriously, say so.
 Only you know what you’re feeling, so don’t be intimidated – you’ve got a right to be heard.

-Talking to doctors about getting diagnosed with cancer
+Talking to doctors about cancer diagnosis

 It’s normal to feel nervous before speaking to your doctor.
 Plenty of young people feel awkward discussing their bodies (so do plenty of not-so-young people).
 And you might feel worried about what you could find out.

 It can help to:

 - Write down what you want to say and ask beforehand

 - Make a note of your symptoms and when you started to feel unwell